TRSTN4/br4nch/docs/guides/positions.md

     ┣━ 2.1: Movies
     ┗━ 2.2: Series

-# Specifies the '1.1' and '2.1' positions to add the layers inside the 'Movies' and 'Series' layer in both parent 'Netflix' and 'Prime Video' layers.
+# Specifies the '1.1' and '2.1' positions to create the layers inside the 'Movies' and 'Series' layer in both parent 'Netflix' and 'Prime Video' layers.
 >>> br4nch.add.layer(branch="Streaming", layer=["The Hobbit"], position=["1.1", "2.1"])

 >>> br4nch.display.assist(branch="Streaming")